Chakra Symbols

 Author Kathleen Karlsen

 Kathleen Karlsen is a musician, artist, writer and speaker.
 She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
-Kathleen, her husband Andrew and their five children live in Bozeman, Montana.
+Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
 More about Kathleen Karlsen.

 CHAKRA SYMBOLS ARTICLE SUMMARY

 In the Hindu tradition, there are specific symbols for each of the seven major chakras.
 The organic and geometric forms in the chakra symbols depict the emotional, psychological and spiritual patterns associated with each chakra.
-Discover the meanings of these chakra symbols for a deeper understanding of the energetic system of the body.
+Discover the meaning of these chakra symbols for a deeper understanding of the energetic system of the body.

-Share with a friend today!
+Share this page with a friend today!

 Scroll to Top